synshop/rtfm/docs/admins/Caddy and TLS certs.md

 4. restart caddy:  `systemctl restart caddy`

-Note: if you need to point to a system that has a self signed cert, you need to both ignor the cert error, and add more info to the config, like this:
+Note: if you need to point to a system that has a self signed cert, you need to both ignore the cert error, and add more info to the config, like this:

 ```yaml
 test.synshop.net {